Nass9/Projects/README.md

-You will find here the details of some projects that I have realized.
+You will find here the details of some projects that I have realized during my academic studies.
 You will also find the certifications I've passed as well as the Data challenges I've participated in.

 # Table of contents